-- Home - Hiking Trails - The Best LA Hikes Hike the Mobius Arch Loop Trail
+- Home - Hiking Trails - Hikes Around Mt Whitney Hike the Mobius Arch Loop Trail

 If you're in Lone Pine, CA, don't miss the Mobius Arch Loop Trail.
 It's an easy hike that has one of the best photo opportunities in the Eastern Sierras.
 You'll be able to perfectly frame Mt Whitney within a natural rock arch formation.
 The Mobius Arch Loop Trail is within Alabama Hills Recreation Area, which is a popular filming location.
 You might recognize some of the spots in Alabama Hills from Django Unchained, Gladiator and Iron Man.